drhinternet/greenarrow-docker/README.markdown

 ## Startup

 Once the persistent volume is initialized, it is now ready to startup GreenArrow.

+When the container starts up, all of GreenArrow's standard user-data paths are rewritten as symbolic links pointing into the persistent volume.

 GreenArrow requires a license key to be fully operational.
 If you have not yet